In-Ko/component-spec/doc/proposal/one-component-model.md

 ### Motivation Example

 Usually complex software products are divided into logical units, which are called components in this specification.
-For example a software product might consist of three components, a frontend, a backend and some monitoring stack.
+For example, a software product might consist of three components, a frontend, a backend and some monitoring stack.
 Of course the software product itself could be seen as a component comprising the other three components.

 As a result of the development phase, versions of the components are created.